sydney cbd light rail

 The CBD and South East Light Rail (CSELR) is a major component of this vision, it is a game-changing project for the CBD and South East that will significantly improve public transport access to major sporting and entertainment facilities, as well as connections with the University of NSW, TAFE and health precincts.

 The 12km light rail corridor has 19 stops and will travel north-south along George Street throughout the CBD and extend through Surry Hills, Moore Park, Randwick and Kingsford.
 The route was designed to service major transport hubs, providing easy interchange with buses, trains, ferries and the Inner West Light Rail.

-GTA’s involvement in the project began in 2012.
-We developed a new Sydney CBD transport model for Transport for NSW (TfNSW) to test light rail integration scenarios.
-GTA developed an innovative, multi-layered modelling approach which considered the strategic level (using the EMME and Aimsun software packages), the mesoscopic level (using Aimsun), and the microscopic level (using Commuter).
-This approach enabled government agencies, including TfNSW and the Roads and Maritime Services (RMS), and the City of Sydney, to better plan and manage their systems in response to the introduction of light rail.
-The associated bus plan, along with issues such as road closures and network changes during the project’s construction, were also considered.
+GTA’s involvement in the project began in late 2012 with the development of a new CBD transport model for Transport for New South Wales (TfNSW) to test different integration scenarios.
+GTA developed a new, multi-layered modelling approach that enabled TfNSW, Roads and Maritime Services (RMS) and the City of Sydney to better plan and manage their systems following the introduction of light rail.

 As with any project that involves significant changes to the road network, identifying potential road safety risks through the design process is particularly important.
-GTA delivered an independent concept design road safety audit prior to tender submissions for the contract to design, construct, operate and maintain the project, to inform tenderers of road safety risks identified with the project’s reference design.
+To this end, GTA also delivered a concept design road safety audit prior to tender submissions for the design, construction and operation of the project, to inform tenderers of safety risks within the project’s reference design.